NATIONAL VEGETATION MAP

 The purpose of the committee is to manage the process of peer-review of proposed changes to the National Vegetation Map and/or accompanying descriptions following listed protocols and procedures and to approve proposed changes to the map and/or vegetation unit descriptions.

 Ms Anisha Dayaram and Mr Leslie W. Powrie are currently the principal staff members responsible for the National Vegetation Database.
 The NVD is listed on the Global Index of Vegetation Databases that shows that South Africa is ranked number nine in the world in terms of numbers of non-overlapping relevés, some 90% of which are in the NVD.

 History of the Vegetation Map

 Vegetation mapping in South Africa has developed through the efforts of many people, starting in 1918 with the establishment of the Botanical Survey of the Union of South Africa and work undertaken in the Botanical Research Institute (a predecessor of SANBI), followed by maps of various scales and levels of detail by Pole-Evans in 1936, Adamson in 1938, Acocks in 1953, Low & Rebelo in 1996, and work undertaken by universities and independent vegetation scientists.
 It was recognised that with improvements in knowledge and technology, and demands for detailed spatial information on natural resources, it was both necessary and possible to produce a spatially detailed vegetation map and descriptions.
 The present map was formally initiated at a workshop held at Kirstenbosch, Cape Town, in early August 1995 and work commenced by experts in various regions of South Africa.
-The mapping and publication in 2005 set the basis for vegetaiton mapping, but the map is being continutally refined and improved.
+The mapping and publication in 2005 set the basis for vegetation mapping, but the map is being continually refined and improved.

 How to contact us